 An innuendo may thus make words, which are not otherwise defamatory in the natural and ordinary meaning, to be defamatory.
-The burden is on the plaintiff to prove the meaning, which he understood persons having knowledge of particular facts.
+The burden is on the plaintiff to prove the meaning, which he understood by persons having knowledge of particular facts.

 In Tolley v.
-Fry and Sons Ltd (1931) the plaintiff, a famous amateur golfer, was caricatured the defendant, without his knowledge or consent in an advertisement of their chocolate bar which depicted him with a packet of it protruding from his pocket, the excellence of which, was likened in some doggerel verse, to the excellence of the plaintiff’s drive.
+Fry and Sons Ltd (1931) the plaintiff, a famous amateur golfer, was caricatured by the defendant, without his knowledge or consent in an advertisement of their chocolate bar which depicted him with a packet of it protruding from his pocket, the excellence of which, was likened in some doggerel verse, to the excellence of the plaintiff’s drive.
 The plaintiff had let his portrait exhibited for advertisement, that he had thus prostituted his reputation as a famous amateur golfer.
-It was held that the caricature, as explained the evidence, was capable of being thus constructed; for golfers testified that any amateur golfer who assented to such advertisement may be called upon to resign his membership of any reputable club.
+It was held that the caricature, as explained by the evidence, was capable of being thus constructed; for golfers testified that any amateur golfer who assented to such advertisement may be called upon to resign his membership of any reputable club.

-Knowledge of the innuendo the defendant is immaterial and the defendant is nevertheless liable for a statement he believes to be innocent but is in fact defamatory reason of facts unknown to him but known to the persons to whom he makes it.
+Knowledge of the innuendo by the defendant is immaterial and the defendant is nevertheless liable for a statement he believes to be innocent but is in fact defamatory by reason of facts unknown to him but known to the persons to whom he makes it.

 In Cassidy v.
 Daily mirror Newspapers Ltd (1929) the defendants published in their newspapers a photograph of one Cassidy and Miss X together with the words “Mr. Cassidy, the race-horse owner, and miss X, whose engagement has been announced.”
 Mrs. Cassidy was, and was known among her acquaintances, as the lawful wife of Mr. Cassidy although she and Cassidy were not living together.
 The information on which the defendants based their statement was derived from Cassidy alone and they made no effort to verify it form other sources.
 Mrs. Cassidy.